engrit-illinois/Get-ADOUStructureObject/README.md

 ### -IncludeComputers
 Optional switch.
-By default the output includes only the OU structure.
-If specified, the output will include child computers as well.
+If specified, the output will additionally include representations of child computer objects present in the target OU(s).

+### -IncludeGpos
+Optional switch.
+If specified, the output will additionally include representations of GPOs linked to the target OU(s).

 ### -NoOuEndCap
 Optional switch.